dlp/fpcc/README.md

 `sig` and `comp` can be found on a [website][1] that offers `sherlock`, which combined and slightly modified the both tools.
-The author calls himself "Loki"; I couldn't find any contact information nor the tools elsewhere on the web.
+The author seems to be Lachlan "Loki" Patrick; however, the tools seem to be unmaintained for a long time.

 License